Skip to main content

 • Dissemination and implementation plan and next steps (i.e., extramural funding)

-• References or URLs (maximum 10 references uploaded as part of the Research Strategy PDF)
+• References or URLs (maximum 10 references, uploaded as a PDF)

-• Study timeline and deliverables (applicants must show significant progress within three-to-four months), including plan and timeline for dissemination of research findings and for seeking extramural funding (maximum one-half page, uploaded as PDF)
+• Study timeline and deliverables (applicants must show significant progress within three-to-four months), including plan and timeline for dissemination of research findings and for seeking extramural funding (1 page, uploaded as PDF)

 • Figures may be included as appendices (maximum two pages total for appendices)

-• If human/animal subjects are involved, approved Institutional Review Board (IRB) or Institutional Animal Care and Use Committee (IACUC) or copy of IRB/IACUC application must be included with the application as an uploaded PDF.
+• If human subjects are involved, an approved Institutional Review Board (IRB) or a copy of the IRB application must be included with the application as an uploaded PDF.

-• Detailed budget (please download and complete the NIH budget form found on the InfoReady Integrative Medicine Pilot Funding Opportunity)
+• Detailed budget (please download and complete the NIH budget form)

-• Note: The fringe rate for staff salaries (if applicable) is the current non-federal rate of 34%.
+• Note: The fringe rate for CWRU salaries (if applicable) is the current non-federal rate of 34.75%.
+If you have non-CWRU personnel paid on your grant, please use that institution’s fringe rate.

 • Note: There are no Indirect Costs associated with this award.

-• Budget justification (provide description and rationale for each expense listed in budget)
+• Budget justification (provide description and rationale for each expense listed in the budget)

 • NIH-format biosketches for personnel (maximum five pages per biosketch uploaded as a single PDF)